 The massive shift from open working conditions to restricted ones

 As the whole world turned to remote work, except for those in essential services, millions of people have turned to web conferences, online work, and e-commerce.
 Even though working from home is nothing new, it has suddenly lost its negative connotations and has become the new norm.
 Google and Microsoft are some examples of companies that are encouraging their staff to adopt work-from-home, but then again, their workforce is already geared up for remote work.

 However, businesses have suffered from the restrictions implemented and have seen a huge drop in the number of feet entering stores daily.
 They have also had to restrict the number of people entering due to social distancing measures.

-Most businesses were quick to secure provisions and implement the new standard operating procedures advised.
-This includes the wearing of masks by employees and customers, fewer people in stores at one time, placing of markings on their floors to encourage social distancing, and ensuring customers sanitize their hands as they enter and leave their stores.
+This includes that employees should wear the best face mask.
+Fewer people should be allowed in the stores at one time, placing of markings on their floors to encourage social distancing, and ensuring customers sanitize their hands as they enter and leave their stores.